Recycled water regulation

 - Class D E.coli annual value calculation tool (XLSX 61 kB)

-A recycled water scheme typically comprises a recycled water provider and a user or a number of users.
-This means that recycled water providers are reliant on users using the recycled water appropriately to prevent issues from arising.
-Recycled water providers are therefore strongly encouraged to enter into formal agreements with users of recycled water to help ensure recycled water is used appropriately.
-To assist recycled water providers in this task, Queensland Health has developed a Model recycled water user agreement (DOCX 296 kB).
+A recycled water scheme typically comprises a recycled water provider and a recycled water user, or several users.
+This arrangement means that a recycled water provider is reliant on the user, or users, to ensure the recycled water is being used appropriately.
+Recycled water providers are therefore strongly encouraged to enter into formal agreements with users of recycled water.
+To assist those involved in low-exposure schemes, Queensland Health has developed a Model recycled water user agreement (DOCX 296 kB).

 Requirements applicable to all recycled water schemes